4ommyx/moovie_app/README.md

-# 🎥 Moovie App: Personalized Movie Recommendation App 🍿
+# 🎥 Moovie App : Personalized Movie Recommendation App 🍿

 Moovie App is a movie recommendation system that helps you discover movies similar to the ones you love.
-It leverages advanced natural language processing techniques to ensure you get recommendations tailored to your preferences.
+It leverages advanced **natural language processing (NLP)** techniques to ensure you get recommendations tailored to your preferences.

 ---